HackCTorg/Transportation-Hackathon-2023/JUDGING_CRITERIA.md

 # Judges’ Rubric / Judging Criteria

-Consider each of the criteria when judging a project, asking yourself the questions below.
-Scores for judged projects will range from 4 to 20, and judges will use scoring to rank their top three projects.
-Judges may then commonly agree upon leading projects which all judges rank highly, and tie scores may spur further discussion among judges when no clear winner is apparent.
+As a judge, you should consider each of the criteria below when evaluating a project.
+Do this by asking yourself the questions below while watching project demonstrations.
+You will determine a score in each of the criteria ranging between 1 and 5 points; total scores for judged projects will range from 5 to 25.
+You will use this scoring to rank your top three projects, and you may use your discretion on ties.
+Judges may then commonly agree upon the three leading projects which they have ranked highly, and judges may continue further discussion among themselves when no clear winners are apparent.

-## On a scale from 1 to 5, is this solution...
+**On a scale from 1 to 5, is this solution...**

-* **Practical?**
+##  0. Practical?

+This is the measure of how suitable a project is to a particular challenge, and how usefully it can be put into effect.
+When considering how practical a project solution is, ask yourself these questions:

-  - Is this a feasible solution that can be deployed near term?
+* Is this a feasible solution that can be deployed near term?
-  - Will this solution work for all stakeholders?
+* Will this solution work for all stakeholders?
 Will people want to use it?
-  - Are the technologies used in the solution readily available and open source?
+* Are the technologies used in the solution readily available and open source?

 * **Impactful?**
   - Will this solution be effective for a significant amount of the populace?
   - What are the positive outcomes for people who use this solution?